jcyesc/linux-kernel-development-101/labs/kernel-intro/ch25-filesystems/ram-block-driver/README.md

 > Note that before the `write` request is executed, a `read` request
 > is performed first.
 This is because we might write in the middle of
 > the sector without modifying the data before the offset.

+Whe we write directly to the disk `/dev/rdbd1`, we might corrupt the filesystem in there, if there is one.

 ```
  $ echo "abcd" > /dev/rdbd1